ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Now it is time to consider the coordinate systems that is used by AutoIt mouse functions.
 Three modes to specify mouse coordinates are available in the AutoIt:

-0. Relative coordinates to the active window.
+0\.
+Relative coordinates to the active window.<br/>
-1. Absolute screen coordinates.
-This mode is used by default.
+1\.
+Absolute screen coordinates.
+This mode is used by default.<br/>
-2. Relative coordinates to the client area of the active window.
+2\.
+Relative coordinates to the client area of the active window.

 This is illustration of the mentioned variants: